 She regularly appears in the Administrative Court in judicial review proceedings across a range of areas, including prisons, asylum, immigration, and human rights, for both claimants and defendants.
 Emma also regularly acts in cases involving actions brought pursuant to the Human Rights Act 1998 in the High Court and County Court.

-Emma has experience in electoral law matters and in particular election petitions.
-She also advises on the requirements for public bodies and political parties in respect of Data Protection Act 1998 and the Privacy and Electronic Communications (EC Directive) Regulations 2003.
+Emma has experience in electoral law matters.
+She also advises on the requirements for public bodies and political parties in respect of Data Protection Act 1998.

 Between 2008 and 2011 Emma was instructed on the Baha Mousa Inquiry into the death of Baha Mousa in British Army custody in Iraq in 2003 and into the use of “conditioning” techniques by British soldiers.

-Emma represents families and other properly interested persons at inquests, with particular experience in military and prison deaths and of inquests in which it is argued that article 2 is engaged.
+Emma represents families and other properly interested persons at inquests, with particular experience in military and prison deaths and of article 2 inquests.
 Emma also has experience in inquests involving health and social care issues.